reinhartP/Senior-Project/README.md

 ### Youtube features
 ------
 - `/youtube` has a youtube search form and an embedded youtube video
-    - The page by defaultplays a random video in the top 10 trending music videos
+    - The page by default plays a random video in the top 10 trending music videos
-    - Searching for a song instantly changes the current video
+    - Searching for a song adds it to a queue
+        - Video changes when song ends or when next song button is pressed
         - Real time suggestions by querying our database
             - Can only give suggestion if the song is in the database but you can still search for a song even if it doesn't give a suggestion
             - Clicking a suggestion auto submits the form and plays the video